UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Experiments

-The "w/o pretrain" strategy learns a method's parameters end-to-end for a specific task, with the performance of embeddings influenced primarily by the preprocessor and learnable components.
-We observe the following: \begin{enumerate}[leftmargin=*] \item Methods using RNN- or Transformer-based encoders generally outperform those using CNN-based encoders at destination prediction, as this task emphasizes modeling sequential correlations and accurately capturing spatial information of trajectories. \item Methods that emphasize time features exhibit superior performance at the arrival time estimation that benefits from temporal information. \end{enumerate}
+The \textit{wo pretrain} strategy learns a method's parameters end-to-end for a specific task, with the performance of embeddings influenced primarily by the preprocessor and learnable components.
+A visual comparison is provided in Figure~\ref{fig:encoder-comparison}, in which methods are arranged into three groups corresponding to the encoders they use: RNN-based (grey), Transformer-based (red), and CNN-based (yellow).
+We have the following observations: \begin{enumerate} \item Methods using RNN- or Transformer-based encoders generally outperform those using CNN-based encoders at destination prediction, as this task emphasizes modeling sequential correlations and accurately capturing spatial information of trajectories. \item Methods that emphasize time features exhibit superior performance at the arrival time estimation that benefits from temporal information. \end{enumerate}

 \textbf{Comparison between different training strategies} evaluates the effectiveness of the pre-training and fine-tuning processes.
-We observe the following: \begin{enumerate}[leftmargin=*] \item The "full" strategy, which involves pre-training followed by fine-tuning, aligns with most methods for the pre-training of trajectory embeddings and yields optimal performance in most cases.
-Pre-training helps methods gain a universal understanding of trajectories, while the fine-tuning process further adjusts the methods to fit the specific task better. \item PreCLN, START, and LightPath perform better using the "w/o finetune" strategy at trajectory classification compared to the other two strategies.
+The radar charts in Figure~\ref{fig:radar-destination} and~\ref{fig:radar-classification} provide a visual comparison of different training strategies for each method, in which the axis \textit{wop.}, \textit{wof.} and \textit{full} correspond to the \textit{wo finetune}, \textit{wo pretrain}, and \textit{full} strategies, respectively.
+We observe the following: \begin{enumerate} \item The \textit{full} strategy, which involves pre-training followed by fine-tuning, aligns with most methods for the pre-training of trajectory embeddings and yields optimal performance in most cases.
+Pre-training helps methods gain a universal understanding of trajectories, while the fine-tuning process further adjusts the methods to fit the specific task better. \item PreCLN, START, and LightPath perform better using the \textit{wo finetune} strategy at trajectory classification compared to the other two strategies.
 This may be due to the task-specific labels being of low quality, such as the uneven distribution of class labels in trajectory classification.
 This observation highlights one of the benefits of pre-training, which is to enhance performance when task-specific labels are insufficient to support effective end-to-end training. \end{enumerate}